What is Ecstasy Withdrawal?

 - Changes in self-perception

-Ecstasy is often cut with other drugs, such as ketamine or amphetamines.
+Ecstasy is often cut with other drugs, such as heroin, ketamine, amphetamines and other illicit drugs.
 In many cases, ecstasy is also taken alongside other drugs, such as marijuana, cocaine or LSD.
 Because it’s hard to know what’s in a pill of ecstasy and so many users tend to combine it with other drugs, withdrawal symptoms are often different for each person.

 Although ecstasy withdrawal does not typically produce dangerous physical symptoms, the powerful psychological withdrawal can lead many users to relapse.